 Name Description Total Bytes It specifies the bytes received/sent by the port.
-Broadcast Packets It specifies the number of the broadcast packets received/sent by the port.
-Unicast Packets It specifies the number of the unicast packets received/sent by the port.
+Broadcast Packets oadcast Packets Unicast Packets It specifies the number of the unicast packets received/sent by the port.
 Error Packets It specifies the number of the error packets received/sent by the port.
 Discard Packets It specifies the number of the discarded packets when the port is receiving/sending packets.